anilabraham-IT/IntuneEDU/IntuneEDU/add-devices-windows.md

 # Add Windows devices

 After you've set up Intune for Education with your information — such as student records, apps, and settings for devices — connect the devices to Intune for Education.
 For new Windows 10 devices, a connection is established during initial device setup.

+## Setting up devices with Windows Autopilot
+Windows Autopilot is compatible with Intune for Education.
+However, it is not a feature that's built-in to Intune for Education.
+To [set up your devices using Autopilot](https://docs.microsoft.com/intune/enrollment-autopilot), you must go to [Intune in the Azure portal](https://portal.azure.com) > Device enrollment > Windows enrollment > Devices.

 ## Before you begin
 During setup, devices must have: